Daniel

 My research interests are broadly in the areas of next-generation Utility Computing Infrastructures (i.e., Cloud, Fog, Edge, and beyond) [1].

-My current research is focused on leveraging the Computing Continuum for Urgent Science [2], i.e. realizing a fluid ecosystem where distributed computing resources and services (Computing Continuum) are aggregated on-demand to support delay-sensitive and data-driven workflows (Urgent Computing).
-Distributed observatories , AI/ML models [3], and data-centric/middleware systems [4] are some of the applications of this research.
+My current research is focused on leveraging the Edge-Cloud-HPC Continuum for Urgent Science [2], i.e. realizing a fluid ecosystem where distributed computing resources and services (Computing Continuum) are aggregated on-demand to support delay-sensitive and data-driven workflows (Urgent Computing).
+Applications of this research includes, but is not limited to, sensor networks , stream processing applications, AI/ML models for natural disasters or crisis management [3], and data-centric/middleware systems [4].

 Recent Activity